-- Allow more flexibility for neighborhoodserving retail opportunities along Brookville Road and through any future redevelopment of the Summit Hills residential community. - Preserve the majority of the industrial area of Greater Lyttonsville. - Adjust zoning for institutional sites only in limited instances to ensure future compatibility with adjacent neighbors. - Rezone properties zoned for multi-unit housing development within close proximity to future Purple Line stations to allow property owners to enhance the mix of uses to include commercial options or expand through redevelopment.
+- Allow more flexibility for neighborhoodserving retail opportunities along Brookville Road and through any future redevelopment of the Summit Hills residential community. - Preserve the majority of the industrial area of Greater Lyttonsville, but allow enhancements through a Commercial Residential Town (CRT) floating zone along Brookville Road to expand retail options for the varied daytime and full-time populations, following the commencement of Purple Line construction for the Lyttonsville Station. - Adjust zoning for institutional sites only in limited instances to ensure future compatibility with adjacent neighbors. - Rezone properties zoned for multi-family housing development within close proximity to future Purple Line stations to allow property owners to enhance the mix of uses to include commercial options or expand through redevelopment.

-Single-unit attached residences in the Lyttonsville neighborhood
+Single-family attached residences in the Lyttonsville neighborhood

-The Barrington multi-unit community
+The Barrington multi-family community